CharlieDigital/dn6-firebase/README.md

   .WithName("AddCity");
 ```

-Now our API call will fail.
+Now our API call will fail since we haven't set up the token validation.

-We need to add in JWT token validation.
+We need to add in JWT token validation code now.

 Start by adding the JWT package from Microsort.

 ```bash
 cd api